 top of page

-Imagine your body has two settings: Storm mode, Calm mode
+Imagine your body has two settings: Stress mode and Calm mode.

 The Switch Back to Calm

-Diaphragmatic breathing—also called belly breathing—is the switch that helps your body move from storm mode back into calm mode.
+Diaphragmatic breathing, also called belly breathing, is the switch that helps your body move from stress mode back into calm mode.

 Breathing the Way You Were Designed To